onepf/OpenIAB/README.md

 4. If OpenIAB added as library project, Amazon SDK in-app-purchasing-1.0.3.jar should exist in build-path (/libs)

+5. To test .apk with Amazon SDK Tester some steps are needed:

+    - Download and install Amazon SDK Tester from Amazon website
+    - Download JSON with in-app products from Amazon Developer Console and put JSON with in-app products to /mnt/sdcard
+    - Install your .apk with special option to help OpenIAB choose Amazon protocol
+    ```bash
+    # install for Amazon SDK Tester:
+    adb install -i com.amazon.venezia /path/to/YourApp.apk
+    ```

 Samsung Apps
 -------------
 1. In the AndroidManifest.xml add the corresponding billing permission